zikriyeurkmezcengiz/ai-agents-for-beginners/01-intro-to-ai-agents/README.md

-# Getting Started with AI Agents and Agent Use Cases
+# Introduction to AI Agents and Agent Use Cases

 Welcome to the "AI Agents for Beginners" course!
 This course will give you fundamental knowledge and applied samples for building with AI Agents.